The problem

 Research question

-Can changes to inpatient paediatric menus improve the sustainability of dishes, while optimising nutrition and appeal and not increasing cost?
+Can changes to inpatient paediatric menus improve the environmental sustainability of dishes, while maintaining or improving nutrition and appeal and costs?

 Theory of change